 English Writing, Literature, and Oral Communication 4 Units Mathematics Courses must include Algebra I & II and Geometry or the equivalent (Recommend a fourth higher math course) 3 Units History One world history and one other history 2 Units Social Studies Civics, American Government, Economics, Geography or Psychology (Two units recommended) 1 Unit Science Courses with a laboratory.
-Must include one or more of the following: Biology, Chemistry, and/or Physics 3 Units

-Foreign Language Recommended within the same language.
-If within the same language, 2 Units

-there must be course progression.

-Electives May include any additional class from subject areas listed above or Art, 4 Units

-Theatre/Drama, Music and/or Computer Science

-Total 19 Units
+Must include one or more of the following: Biology, Chemistry, and/or Physics 3 Units Foreign Language Recommended within the same language.
+If within the same language, there must be course progression.
+2 Units Electives May include any additional class from subject areas listed above or Art, Theatre/Drama, Music and/or Computer Science 4 Units Total 19 Units

 The tests to be used for admission purposes are the Scholastic Assessment Test (SAT) or the American College Test (ACT).
 Tests taken in December or January of the senior year of secondary school are preferred.
 Results of tests completed during the junior year will be accepted.
-Delaware State University requires a minimum SAT score of 800 or better (critical reading and math sections combined), or an ACT composite score of seventeen (17) or better.
+Delaware State University requires a minimum SAT score of 800 or better (critical reading and math sections combined) or concorded score of 800 or better (critical reading and math sections combined) on the new redesigned SAT, or an ACT composite score of seventeen (17) or better.